kristinriebe/provenance-rave/README.md

 cp custom_settings_example.yaml custom_settings.yaml
 ```

 and adjust as needed.
-Enter the path as well ('prov-vo': '../prov-vo') so the path will be appended in settings.py and the prov-vo package becomes available.
+Enter the path as well ('prov_vo': '../prov_vo') so the path will be appended in settings.py and the prov_vo package becomes available.

 Install graphviz package additionally, if you want to get images of the used model classes and their attributes (not required for running the web application):